Do Agile Methods - Scrum - Motivate your Team?

 Developers Team

 Agile methods, such as Scrum, eXtreme Programming, or LeSS, are fun for all developers.
-Suddenly, everyone can see your code, so at the beginning you as a developer must cope with different views how good code should be written.
+Suddenly, everyone can see your code, so at the beginning you as a developer must cope with different views on how good code should be written.
 Suddenly, you must master Test Driven Development TDD, mocking, unit test, legible documents.
 But once you have it, you start to experience the "flow" and enjoy the atmosphere and to deliver at the end of each sprint a new software artifact.

 You realize later that Scrum says the team is responsible.
 You must acknowledge that product success is also your success.
 ROI considerations now also drive each design decision.
 If you master these responsibilities, you suddenly discover the world of engineering.
 It is creating great products with an optimal balance of external quality and costs without ever jeopardizing the quality of the core.
-You can never again deny that you as a developer are in charge.
+You can never again deny that you, as a developer, are in charge.

 Scrum Master